mhkoscience/gacr-2020-public/README.md

 # gacr-2020-public
-Input data and analysis scripts for a blog post of Czexpats in Science about research grants of the Czech funding agency.
+Input data and analysis scripts for a blog post of Czexpats in Science about research grants of the Czech Science Foundation.